 Am I smart for choosing this path?
 Did my unmatched intelligence and supreme greatness lead me down this road of simplicity and bliss?

 Make no mistake about it – this is pure economics.
 What I am doing today is a prelude to what I hope to do for a living in just a few short years.
-There is a job out there called “Enjoy your life completely stress free”, and I am determined to get that job.
-I applied earlier this year.
+There is a job out there called “Enjoy your life completely stress-free”, and I am determined to get that job.

 Here’s a secret that the job ad doesn’t say: Anyone can get it, regardless of your education, experience, knowledge or general intelligence.